Second Charge Mortgage

 Who could benefit from a second charge mortgage?

-Any homeowner who is looking to raise finance can benefit from second charge mortgages (also known as secured loans).
+Any homeowner who is looking to raise finance can benefit from second charge mortgages (also known as secured loans and homeowner loans).
 Of course, the relative benefit of will depend on your current mortgage deal, how much you would like to borrow and your personal circumstances.

 Will I qualify for a second charge mortgage?